cgeneske/cyberark-aws-auto-onboarding/README.md

 This solution supports CyberArk environments that are deployed in the Cloud and in hybrid architectures.

 # Features
-- Automatic onboarding and management of new AWS instances upon spin up
+- Automatic on-boarding and management of new AWS instances upon spin up in near real-time
-- Automatic de-provisioning of accounts for terminated AWS instances
+- Automatic de-provisioning of accounts for terminated AWS instances in near real-time
-- Near real time onboarding of new instances spinning up
+- Flexible CyberArk Safe targeting for account on-boarding activity
-- Flexible CyberArk Safe targeting for account onboarding
+- Complete multi-region and multi-account coverage for an AWS Organization via a single solution deployment
-- Complete multi-region and multi-account (within the AWS Organization scope) coverage
+- **[Optional]** Automatic EC2 key pair management (creates and deletes a named key pair with the solution)
-- Optional CyberArk Conjur integration for the Vault User secret
+- **[Optional]** CyberArk Conjur integration for the PasswordVault API secret

 # Prerequisites
 This solution requires the following: